bdastur/notes/aws/readme.md

 * There are approximately 13 root servers in operation.
 * When a request comes in for a domain that a lower level name server cannot resolve, a query is made to the root server for domain.
 * The root servers are mirrored and replicated.
-When reqeusts are made to a certain root server, the request will be routed to the nearest mirror of that root server.
+When requests are made to a certain root server, the request will be routed to the nearest mirror of that root server.
 * The root servers won't actually know where the domain is hosted.
 They will